Truffle Pigs And Dogs

 Where can I learn more?

-Truffle farming has changed significantly since the days when truffle pigs were commonly used.
+Truffle farming has changed significantly since the days when pigs were commonly used for hunting.

 We are currently developing the largest and most extensive truffle growing course.
 This course will include extensive evidence-based training methods using the current world’s best practice and includes a selection of dog breeds and traits to look for.

 Ensure that you register your interest via our online form so that you don’t miss out on the release.